nazavode/nazavode.github.io/content/post/cmake-doxygen-improved.md

 ENDIF()
 ```

-The point is that we still have our doc custom target (added to default targets) that is going to be fired forever but the actual build step is "shielded" by the custom command that will check for the right dependencies.
+The point is that we still have our `doc` custom target (added to default targets) that is going to be fired every time but the actual build step is protected by the custom command that will check for the right dependencies.
 Just a couple of remarks:

 * the `DEPENDS` option on the custom command must list all of the targets, files and whatever your documentation depends on;
 * the `${doxyfile_in}` dependency is an overshoot but, as I say in the comment, removing it will break the dependency checking.
 The ideal solution would be specifying `${doxyfile}` only, letting it to trigger a lower-level custom command intended to configure and generate `${doxyfile_in}`.
 I'm still trying to find an elegant solution to this little aesthetic flaw.

-Thats all folks!

 ----------